iharshgarg04/Calendar_App/README.md

 - cd calendar_app.
 - cd Server.
 - npm install.
--nodemon server.js.
+- nodemon server.js.
--cd Frontend.
+- cd Frontend.
--Open the index.html file with a Live Server extension or manually by opening it in your browser.
+- Open the index.html file with a Live Server extension or manually by opening it in your browser.

 The calendar Applications should now work properly in your browser

-The calendar application should now be accessible in your web browser at http://localhost:3000.

 ## Usage